guptasunny4142-debug/All-practice_Projects/README.md

 ```
 -------------------------------------------------------------------------------------------------------------------------------

-select
-      case when p.price < 500 then 'less expence product'
-	  when p.price between 500 and 1000 then 'Mid range product'
-	  else 'expensive Product'
-	  end as price_segment,
-	  count(w.claim_id) as total_claim
-from warranty as w
-join sales as s
-on w.sale_id = s.sale_id
-join products as p
-on p.product_id = s.product_id
-where claim_date >=current_date - interval '5 year'
-group by 1
-order by 2

 -- 19. Identify the store with the highest percentage of "Paid Repaired" claims relative to total claims filed.
 ```